 Cardinal Newman - French - Progress Report

-French culture both enjoyable and memorable.
+make them enjoyable and memorable.

-questions, please send an email to email@example.com.
+questions, please send an email to email@example.com

 TOPICS COVERED FIRST HALF TERM

 Festival of the Kings We started with a celebration of La Fête des Rois which celebrates the day the

 Three Kings brought presents to baby Jesus.
 We played a game to represent the sharing of the special

 cake (la galette) to see who would be the finder of la fève (a little chocolate) inside and get to wear la